 B.A., Pennsylvania State University; J.D., Cornell

-Gregory Scopino is a Special Counsel with the Market Participants Division at the headquarters of the U.S. Commodity Futures Trading Commission (CFTC) in Washington, D.C., where he helps the Division provide interpretative guidance on Commission Regulations to market participants and assists with rulemakings necessitated by the Dodd-Frank Act.
+Gregory Scopino is an Attorney-Adviser in the Office of Structured Disclosure (OSD) in the Division of Economic and Risk Analysis (DERA) at the U.S. Securities and Exchange Commission (SEC), where he works to expand the use of structured data languages, such as inline eXtensible Business Reporting Language (iXBRL), and standard identifiers, such as Legal Entity Identifiers (LEIs), in financial regulatory disclosures.
+His work in OSD DERA advocating for the use of machine-readable data formats derives from a desire to make securities regulatory disclosures more accessible to humans and algorithms.
+Prior that joining the SEC, he was a Special Counsel with the Market Participants Division at the headquarters of the U.S. Commodity Futures Trading Commission (CFTC) in Washington, D.C., where he helps the Division provide interpretative guidance on Commission Regulations to market participants and assists with rulemakings necessitated by the Dodd-Frank Act.
 He previously worked in the CFTC’s Enforcement Division, in which capacity he civilly prosecuted cases across the country that involved fraud or manipulative trading practices in the financial markets for derivatives.
 In his personal capacity, Mr. Scopino researches and writes about law and regulatory policy at the intersection of technology and finance, with a focus on the use of artificial intelligence (AI) in the financial markets.

 Before joining the CFTC, he was a litigator at private firms in New York, first with Cravath, Swaine & Moore and then with Patterson Belknap Webb & Tyler.
 While working at law firms, his practice focused on securities and antitrust litigation, as well as civil and criminal appellate work.